M305-g/Football-Injury-Analytics/README.md

 **Statistical status:** Correlation analysis confirmed the direction and strength of these observed associations.

-**Insight:** Greater injury burden is associated with reduced match participation, with the relationship more apparent for appearances than aggregate minutes played.
+**Insight:** Greater injury burden shows a weak-to-moderate negative association with appearances (r ≈ −0.30) and a negligible association with total minutes played (r ≈ −0.10).
+This suggests injury burden more strongly predicts whether a player is selected than how much they play once selected — a distinction relevant for squad rotation versus starting-XI decisions.

 ### EDA 5 — Injury Burden and Competitive Performance